progval/Limnoria/docs/PLUGIN_TUTORIAL.rst

 the plugin code itself as you'll see later.
 You also don't need to acknowledge any of the developers of the plugin as those too are handled elsewhere.

-For our Random plugin, let's make README.txt say this:
+For our Random plugin, let's make :file:`README.txt` say this:

     This plugin contains commands relating to random numbers, and
     includes: a simple random number generator, the ability to pick a